maxharlow/reconcile/README.md

     $ reconcile company-numbers-to-company-officer-names input.csv -p '{jurisdiction: gb, companyNumberField: RegisteredCompanyNumber}' > output.csv

 HTTP requests are automatically retried if they fail, five times by default, but this can be adjusted with the `-r` flag.
 Requests can also be cached using the `-c` flag.
+If you'd like to include rows where the reconciler found no match or encountered an error set the join flag `-j` to `'outer'`.

 Commands